 \section{Syntax-aware Models}

-Although Transformer is simply a deep learning model that does not make use of any linguistic structure or assumption, it may be necessary to incorporate our prior knowledge into such systems.
-This is in part because NLP researchers have long believed that a higher level of abstraction of data is needed to develop ideal NLP systems, and there have been many systems that use structure as priors.
-However, structure is a wide-ranging topic and there are several types of structure one may refer to \citet{see:2018deep}'s work.
-For example, the inductive biases used in our model design can be thought of as some structural prior, while NLP models can also learn the underlying structure of problems by themselves.
-In this sub-section we will discuss some of these issues.
+Although Transformers are deep learning models that do not explicitly make use of linguistic structures or assumptions, it may be necessary to incorporate our prior knowledge into such systems.
+This is in part because NLP researchers have long believed that a higher level of abstraction in data representation is needed to develop ideal NLP systems, and there have been many systems that use structural priors.
+However, structure is a broad topic.
+For a discussion of the various types of structure one might consider, see the work of \citet{see:2018deep}.
+For example, the inductive biases used in our model design can be thought of as some structural prior, and NLP models can also learn the underlying structure of problems by themselves.
+In this subsection we will discuss some of these issues.
 We will focus on the methods of introducing linguistic structure into Transformer models.
-As Transformer can be applied to many NLP tasks, which differ much in their input and output formats, we will primarily discuss modifications to Transformer encoders (call them \textbf{syntax-aware Transformer encoders}).
-Our discussion, however, is general, and the methods can be easily extended to Transformer decoders.
+As Transformers can be applied to many NLP tasks, which differ much in their input and output formats, we will primarily discuss modifications to Transformer encoders (call them \textbf{syntax-aware Transformer encoders}).
+Our discussion, however, is general, and these methods can easily be extended to Transformer decoders.